 - Take the LSAT.
 (Read SAT tips here.)

-- Subscribe to the candidate referral service and provide documents required to complete your CAS report.
+- Subscribe to the Credential Assembly Service (CAS) and provide the necessary documents required to complete your CAS report.

 - Ask for assistance as needed.